soos-io/soos-dast/.github/pull_request_template.md

 **Ticket:** https://soos.atlassian.net/browse/PA-0000

 <!---
+Confirm that google-chrome-stable has been updated to latest in Dockerfile.

 If you've edited any of the arguments for this package:

 1. Run this script with the --helpFormatted argument (ex. soos-dast --helpFormatted)